kelleyjbrady/NiceODE/readme.md

 - `debug/inner_opt_vjp/gemini_mre_vjp_debug.py`

 This file attempts to address the solution pathway hypothesized in the discussion of MRE 3 above.
-The script contains many control paths for controlling how various elements of the vjp are estimated.
+The script contains many control paths for setting how various elements of the vjp are estimated.
 For example, how the hessian is constructed and how the quantities in the reverse pass are estimated.

 ### The Good News
-Ultimately the custom VJP was able to closesly match the finite differences gradients associated with the 'easy' to fit model parameters (the population level effects for the ODE parameters and model error) using analytical approximations of the IFT and exactly match the finite differences gradients when AD was used in the reverse pass.
-However, it is important to note that using AD in the reverse pass is not viable when the loss function being AD's contains a `diffrax.diffeqsolve`, so the exact AD match is more of a confirmation of the IFT approximation rather than the solution.
+Ultimately the custom VJP was able to closesly match the finite differences gradients associated with the 'easy' to fit model parameters*  using analytical approximations of the IFT and exactly match the finite differences gradients when AD was used in the reverse pass.
+However, it is important to note that using AD in the reverse pass is not viable when the loss function being AD's contains a `diffrax.diffeqsolve`, so the exact AD match is more of a confirmation of the IFT-based analytical approximation rather than the ultimate solution.

+*<sub>The population level effects for the ODE parameters and model error

 ### The Bad News
 In contrast my IFT implementation was NOT able to match the finite differences gradients for the components of the between subject variability matrix (`omega` in PK jargon).
 Strikingly, the AD estimation of gradients matched the results generated by my IFT implementation, but DID NOT match the finite differences estimation of the omega gradient (or the gradient generated by jaxopt which we know matches finite differences based on MRE 3).

 ## MRE Conclusion
-Resolving the difference between my VJP IFT estimate of the omega gradient in MRE 4 is thus the outstanding unresolved issue which must be resolved in order to address the core problem demonstrated in MRE 1.
-I believe the solution may lie in an advanced implementation of the IFT which differentiates the optmality condition of the inner loss rather than the inner loss itself (the diff of the inner loss itself being the 'textbook' IFT implementation which clearly does not provide the appropriate resolution for estimating the omega gradient).
+**Resolving the difference between my VJP IFT estimate of the omega gradient in MRE 4 is thus the outstanding unresolved issue which must be resolved in order to address the core problem demonstrated in MRE 1**.
+I believe the solution may lie in a more advanced implementation of the IFT which differentiates the optmality condition of the inner loss (Karush-Kuhn-Tucker (KKT) conditions) rather than the inner loss itself (the diff of the inner loss being the 'textbook' IFT implementation which clearly does not provide the appropriate resolution for estimating the omega gradient).

 # Present State of the Project